Estimating the mass-to-distance ratio for a set of megamaser AGN black holes by employing a general relativistic method

 In addition, we have observed that, in general, the recession velocities of these galaxies are compatible with the corresponding estimations reported in Table \ref{tab:prev}, except for NGC 1194.
-For this galaxy the recession velocities yielded by both fits exclude each other.
-Besides, the recession velocity of the galaxy NGC 1194 has been estimated by using an optical spectral line fit and the H{ I} continuum in \citep{rvII}.
-Moreover, the recession velocity of the J1346+5228 galaxy was obtained from optical/IR line measurements (see \cite{MCPVII} for more details).
+For this galaxy, the recession velocities yielded by both fits exclude each other: The result reported by Kuo et al. (\cite{MCPIII}) is $4051 \pm 15$ \text{km s}$^{-1}$, whereas our best estimated value is $4085.98 \pm 12.53$ \text{km s}$^{-1}$.
+However, in a more recent study (Pesce et al. \cite{Pesce2018}), the authors fitted the same megamaser (observational) data with a slightly different rotation curve and found a recession velocity of $4088.8 \pm 5.3$ \text{km s}$^{-1}$.
+Moreover, these authors obtained another estimate of $4088.6 \pm 5.8$ \text{km s}$^{-1}$ from an H{ I} tilted-ring fitting.
+Both of these results are in agreement with the value of the recession velocity obtained in our work.

+One more peculiarity regarding our results consists of the best-estimated value that we obtained for the BH position in NGC 1320, which is very close to the blueshifted maser group (see Fig. 2), in agreement with Gao et al. (\cite{MCPIX}).
+Indeed, Gao et al. reported that the maser profile in this galaxy is not typical since it possesses just two different velocity groups, it is highly variable, and the corresponding VLBI map suggests a strong disk warp or a maser emission different from the disk origin.
+Thus, by taking advantage of the high variability of the masers in NGC 1320, one could perform new VLBI measurements that would allow for better characterization of both the maser system and its BH position.